-This guide supports SUNY Oneonta faculty and students in understanding copyright, Fair Use, "No Cost/ Low Cost" alternatives and related rights issues.
-All members of the SUNY Oneonta community should be aware of and adhere to the provisions of the United States Copyright Law; we have an obligation to honor and abide by copyright rules when we use protected works in support of the academic mission.
+All members of the SUNY Oneonta community should be aware of and adhere to the provisions of the United States Copyright Law.
+We have an obligation to honor and abide by copyright rules when we use protected works in support of the academic mission.
 This guide does not supply legal advice nor is it intended to replace the advice of legal counsel.

-What is copyright?
-A copyright grants to its owner the right to control an intellectual or artistic creation, including the right to profit from others using the work in specific ways without permission or from the sale and performance of the work.
-Copyright protection extends not only to copies of the written word and recordings of sound, but to visual images such as photographs, animated images, motion pictures, or videotapes.
-It also includes taped live performances.
+A copyright grants to its owner the right to control an intellectual or artistic creation, including the right to profit from the sale or performance of the work, and the right to prevent others from specific uses of the work without permission.
+Copyright protection extends not only to copies of the written word and compositions and recordings of sound, but also to visual images such as photographs, animated images, motion pictures, videotapes and taped live performances.

 U.S. Copyright Office: This site includes general copyright information as well as information about searching records, publications, and more information.
 The FAQ includes a helpful series of responses to the questions "Can I Use Someone Else's Work?
 Can Someone Else Use Mine?"